rmariani/doc-drafts/docs/hoon/sail.md

             ;li: I am {(trip '~lodleb-ritrul')}.
 ```

-The code above turns a `cord` into a `tape`.
-Cords are one datatype for
+`trip` is a function that takes a `cord` and produces a `tape`.
+A piece of
-text in Hoon.
-A cord is just a big atom formed from adjacent unicode bytes, and
+data of the cord type is one big atom formed from adjacent unicode bytes and
-are delineated by `''`. `trip` is a function that takes a cord and produces a
+delineated by `''`.
+Remember that all text rendered in Sail  is treated as a
 tape.
-Remember that all rendered text is treated as a tape.
-So, by converting
-`~lodleb-ritrul` to a tape, it can be included in the tape that we are trying to
+So, by converting `~lodleb-ritrul` to a tape, it can be included in the
-insert it into without getting a type error.
+tape that we are trying to insert it into without getting a type error.

 ```
             ;li: Actually, my name is {<p.bem.gas>}.
 I'm a {what-kind}.